OliverGilmi/DiscordRadioBot/README.md

 Things you'll need:
 - The Name of your station
 - The Country your station operates in
-- A stream url from/of the station you want to add
+- A stream url from/of the station you want to add<br>
   You can obtain stream urls of many popular stations on a site like [fmstream.org](https://fmstream.org).

 Adding the station to the Bot: